 The Monmouth University Polling Institute and UCI recently partnered on a pair of surveys that measured Mid-Atlantic residents’ views on offshore drilling, among other issues.
 The polls found that just 26% of residents statewide and 22% of residents in coastal communities supported oil and gas drilling off the Atlantic coast.
 A majority (54%) of statewide residents said it would be a bad idea for the federal government to loosen recent restrictions on new drilling in parts of the Atlantic Ocean, while just 20% said it is a good idea.

 The UCI will continue to monitor and participate in the process and share information as it becomes available.
-For more on the program, visit www.boem.gov/National-Program.
+Read more about the program.

 Learn About Ocean Acidification in the Mid-Atlantic